Applied Computing (MAC)

 Admissions

-Take the first step in your graduate education and apply to one of our graduate programs.
-Follow our three-step admission process — we’ll walk you through how to apply and prepare for your first day as a graduate student.
+Take the first step in your graduate education and apply to one of our graduate program options.
+Follow our three-step admission process – we'll walk you through how to apply and prepare you for your first day as a graduate student.

-Thesis and Co-op Program Stream
+Thesis and Co-op Options

-• Start: Fall (September)
+• Start: September

 • Format: Full-time